thruthesky/easy_packages/easy_task/README.md

 This package is a todo like task manage system which allows a user to create groups, user lists, tasks and assign the task to the users of the group, and moderating the workflow.

-## Logic

-- `Sign-in` is required before using any of the widget or logic of the package.
-This package does not provide anything for user authentication.
-You can develop your own.
-  - See `phone_sign_in` package for sign-in that is built by the same developer of this package.

 # ai